suvee01/softwaricapp/README.md

-# Username and Password "shrishak"
+# Username and Password "softwarica" "coventry